Video By: Ann Bickel

 The After School Arts Program (ASAP) was launched in January 2018 as an initiative of ArtsAltoona.
 The goal of this program is to integrate the arts into after school programming throughout Blair County, creating an environment which will build confidence and strengthen talents of area youth through the arts.

+The value of an arts-based education is found not only in arts skills, but also in improved confidence and self-esteem and skills that will be applicable in various school subjects and vocational opportunities.
 In addition to creativity, arts programs help students develop self-assessment, organizational, and planning skills, leaving them well-prepared for the workforce.

 Perhaps most importantly, the greatest gains with arts integration are often seen school-wide, and with the most hard-to-reach and economically disadvantaged youth.
+Research has shown that arts activities increase school test scores, and students who are highly involved in the arts outperform less-involved peers, even within low socioeconomic groups.

 If you would be interested in becoming an After School Program volunteer, please email us for more information: email@example.com.